-The annual award that highlights the fun, enjoyment and social impact that brilliant group travel organisers create for the people in their groups.
-Who has made the shortlist to become this year’s Group Travel Organiser of the Year®?
+Meet the 2021 finalists of the annual award that highlights the fun, enjoyment and social impact that brilliant group travel organisers create for the people in their groups.

 Elizabeth Hodgson, Barnet U3A